A story of a Canarian Christmas.

 There were some areas where we would have liked to film with the drone that were no-fly zones, but in Tenerife has some very beautiful and nice spots where you can still fly.
 Be aware of the wind though!
 It might not make your flight impossible, but it might throw your drone off course or at least introduce some shake into the footage.

-Make sure to watch our upcoming vlog about the holidays to see some of the drone footage we shot!
+Make sure to watch our vlog about the holidays to see some of the drone footage we shot!